 Credit Scores By Age

-Data from Experian, one of the three major credit reporting agencies, shows that people over 50 have the highest credit score on average.
+Data from Experian, one of the three major credit reporting agencies, shows that average credit scores tend to increase with age.
 This is not surprising since older people have greater incomes, more credit history, and far more experience in managing credit.